chrede88/home-ops/docs/README.md

 When first heard about Talos Linux, I was completely sold from the get go.
 Having an operating system that you treat just like you would any workloads in Kubernetes just sounded amazing.
 Keeping the state in a .yaml document means it always clear what's runnig and what version.
 Talos Linux is also different in that you talk to it through an API (and only through the API), there is no SSH etc. This certainly makes it simpler and less vulnerable, but it might also be a curse.
 Only time will tell!

 ## Hardware
-I went with three server nodes to give my a HA control-plane/etcd, which to be completely honest is probably completely overkill.
+I went with three server nodes to give my a HA control-plane/etcd, which to be completely honest is probably complete overkill.
 I'm mostly doing this because I find it interesting and want to learn.
-From that perspective one control-plane node should be just fine, but I guess I'm like most people who has a hobby: The bare minimum is never good enough:wink:
+From that perspective one control-plane node should be just fine, but I guess I'm like most people who has a hobby: The bare minimum is never good enough😉

 ### Servers
 Each server is identical so I'll only list the specs once.